8Crafter-Studios/8Crafter-Wiki-Legacy/docs/andexdb/commands-list/-help.md

             </th>
             <td>

-The `\help JаvaScriptfunctions`{lang=andexdbcmd} sub-command now has the module names color coded in aqua.
+The `\help JavaScriptfunctions`{lang=andexdbcmd} sub-command now has the module names color coded in aqua.

 </td>
         </tr>